mibressler/ai-impersonation/sources.md

-Djeffal C, Markus B. Siewert & Wurster S (2022): Role of the state and responsibility in governing artificial intelligence: a comparative analysis of AI strategies, Journal of European Public Policy.
+Djeffal C, Siewert M & Wurster S (2022): Role of the state and responsibility in governing artificial intelligence: a comparative analysis of AI strategies, Journal of European Public Policy.

 Do These A.I.-Created Fake People Look Real to You? - The New York Times [WWW Document], n.d.
 URL https://www.nytimes.com/interactive/2020/11/21/science/artificial-intelligence-fake-people-faces.html (accessed 1.31.23).

-Gasser, U., & Almeida, V. (2017).
-A Layered Model for IA Governance.
+Gasser U & Almeida V (2017): A Layered Model for IA Governance.
 Internet Governance, 58-62.

 Grinbaum, A. and Adomaitis, L., 2022.
 The Ethical Need for Watermarks in Machine-Generated Language. arXiv preprint arXiv:2209.03118